League: Thai Semi-Pro League Central (current level)

 Shots pinged off the metal frame of the goal at regular intervals, with the replacement skipper for Pathumthani skilfully beating the defence to set up a colleague in the middle who smashed the ball home.
 The sixth was a shot too high for the keeper to reach, with the seventh a low shot that squirmed under him after he and the defence tried to emulate PSG, but as slowly as an HGV.
 They were inevitably caught out.

 A grand, long day out after setting off from our overnight stop near Buriram at 6am.
-Some shopping for cheddar and a bottle of red will ensure that the missus can enjoy a relaxing Thursday night.
-Unless, of course, a match appears on Twitter.
+Some shopping for cheddar and a bottle of red ensured that Mrs Rob and I could enjoy a relaxing Thursday night.
+Unless, of course, a match appeared on Twitter.

 APD United